ospc-org/ospc.org/README.md

 3) Change HOST to 127.0.0.1

 ### Using SQLite as an alternative to Postgres
 Your environment settings file should include a variable named `DATABASE_URL`.
-If you would rather use SQLite than postgres for your development, simply comment out oe delete this line.
-The applocation will default to using sqlite as your database.
+If you would rather use SQLite than Postgres for your development, simply comment out or delete this line.
+The application will default to using SQLite as your database.

 # PLEASE DO NOT COMMIT YOUR LOCAL CHANGES TO THE DATABASE CONFIG IN THE SETTINGS FILE.
 GIT STASH THEM!
 ## ALTERNATIVELY, STOP TRACKING LOCAL CHANGES TO THIS FILE WITH: